Bilateral coordination is an important aspect of a child’s physical development and how they use their bodies in everyday activities.

 In pairs, children take turns walking on their hands while the other holds their feet/legs and “drives” the wheelbarrow.

 Moving Like Animals

 Ask for ideas on how snakes, crabs, bears, inchworms, birds, and gorillas move.
 Talk about the body parts and what they are doing.

 Drawing Pictures of Bodies

-Challenge your child to draw pictures of herself or other people.
-Then have her name the various body parts, while you label them.
+Challenge your children to draw pictures of themselves or other people.
+Then have them name the various body parts, while you label them.

 Moving Through Obstacle Courses

 Indoors or outside, set up simple obstacle courses with various materials and equipment.

 Your kids can walk, run, and crawl to go under, over, around, and through objects.